-Coca-Cola Enterprises Ltd is the world's third largest independent Coca-Cola bottler and the sole licensee for bottling in Great Britain, Luxembourg, Belgium, the Netherlands, Monaco, Norway, Sweden and Continental France.
+Coca-Cola Enterprises Ltd is the world's third largest independent Coca-Cola bottler and the sole licensee bottler for products of the Coca-Cola Company is Great Britain, Luxembourg, Belgium, the Netherlands, Monaco, Norway, Sweden and Continental France.

-For further information on how your business can benefit from our support and services, contact Kent Innovation & Enterprise, University of Kent, T: +44 (0)1227 827376; E: email@example.com; W: www.kent.ac.uk/enterprise/
+For further information on the Employability Points scheme and how you can benefit by offering corporate sponsorship, contact Kent Innovation & Enterprise, University of Kent, T: +44 (0)1227 827376; E: email@example.com.

 "Coca-Cola Enterprises enjoy being part of Kent's EP scheme and we believe we get a lot of value out of offering students opportunities with us as it enables us to raise our profile amongst a group of high calibre (potential) employees."